coleifer/peewee/docs/peewee/database.rst

     pg_db = PostgresqlDatabase('my_app', user='postgres', password='secret',
                                host='10.1.0.9', port=5432)

-Peewee provides advanced support for SQLite and Postgres via database-specific extension modules.
+Peewee provides advanced support for SQLite, Postgres and CockroachDB via database-specific extension modules.
 To use the extended-functionality, import the appropriate database-specific module and use the database class provided:

 .. code-block:: python